 Uses for African Beads

-African beads have been exchanged for food and livestock.
-Some Africans even believe the beads have magical powers, such as imparting fertility.
-Some African women wear beads around their waists-- to enhance their figures, to entice men, and for healing and rejuvenation purposes.
-In the 21st century, African people continue to use and wear beads for cultural recognition, status and adornment.
+African beads have for centuries been exchanged for food and livestock.
+Some Africans even believe beads have magical powers, such as imparting fertility.
+Some African women, such as the Yoruba of West Africa, wear beads around their waists to highlight their figures, for dancing, and for healing and rejuvenation purposes.
+In the 21st century, many African people continue to use and wear beads for cultural recognition, status and adornment.

-The techniques of African beadwork may vary.
-Beadworkers are people who use beads to make jewelry, clothing, decorate sculptures, and other ceremonial objects.
-They may place beads on fiber cord or metal wire to create their beadwork, or they may stitch to the back of fiber.
-Beadworkers continue to be a tradition and contemporary artists continue to experiment with new designs and colors.
+The techniques of African bead work vary by era, region and the individual artists' skills.
+Bead workers are people who use beads to make jewelry, clothing, decorate sculptures, and other ceremonial objects.
+They may place beads on fiber cord or metal wire to create their bead work, or they may stitch beads to a fiber backing.
+Bead work continues to be an important tradition across the continent, and contemporary artists continue to experiment with new designs and colors.

-Beadmakers actually produce and create the beads themselves from various materials.
-They have provoked the attention of bead collectors and jewelry designers nationwide.
-Beadmaking industries exist among Krobo people, who live in Ghana.
+Bead makers often produce and create the beads themselves from various materials.
+They have provoked the attention of bead collectors and jewelry designers all over the world.